hsfl/cosmos-installer/README.md

 Before starting make sure you have the required tools installed:

 * Linux prerequisites: git, cmake
+* These should both already be installed.
+To verify, open a terminal window, type git, and press enter.
+If it is properly installed, a list of available commands and usage will appear.

 * Mac prerequisites: Command Line Tools (or Xcode), git, cmake

 If you do not have the required tools installed, please click on either [Mac](https://bitbucket.org/cosmos/core/wiki/install/mac) or [Linux](https://bitbucket.org/cosmos/core/wiki/install/linux_ubuntu) to